-Ex-cop pleads guilty to manslaughter in George Floyd’s death
+Ex-cop pleads guilty to manslaughter in George Floyd killing

 As part of the plea deal, Thomas Lane will have a count of aiding and abetting second-degree unintentional murder dismissed.
 Lane, along with J. Alexander Kueng and Tou Thao, has already been convicted on federal counts of willfully violating Floyd’s rights during the May 2020 restraint that led to the Black man’s death.

-The state is recommending a sentence of three years for Lane and has agreed to allow him to serve the time in a federal prison.
+The state is recommending a sentence for Lane of three years — which is below state sentencing guidelines — and has agreed to allow him to serve the time in a federal prison.
+He has not yet been sentenced in the federal case.

+Attorney General Keith Ellison, whose office prosecuted the case, issued a statement saying he was pleased that Lane accepted responsibility for his role in Floyd’s death.

+“His acknowledgment he did something wrong is an important step toward healing the wounds of the Floyd family, our community, and the nation,” Ellison said.
+“While accountability is not justice, this is a significant moment in this case and a necessary resolution on our continued journey to justice.”

-Their former colleague, Derek Chauvin, pleaded guilty last year to a federal charge of violating Floyd’s civil rights and faces a federal sentence ranging from 20 to 25 years.
+Lane’s former colleague, Derek Chauvin, pleaded guilty last year to a federal charge of violating Floyd’s civil rights and faces a federal sentence ranging from 20 to 25 years.
 Chauvin earlier was convicted of state charges of murder and manslaughter and sentenced to 22 1/2 years in the state case.

-Lane’s plea comes during a week when the country is focused on the deaths of 10 Black people in Buffalo, New York, at the hands of an 18-year-old white man, who carried out the racist, livestreamed shooting Saturday in a supermarket.
+The plea by Lane, who is white, comes during a week when the country is focused on the deaths of 10 Black people in Buffalo, New York, at the hands of an 18-year-old white man, who carried out the racist, livestreamed shooting Saturday in a supermarket.

 Floyd, 46, died May 25, 2020, after Chauvin, who is white, pinned him to the ground with a knee on his neck, as Floyd repeatedly said he couldn’t breathe.
 Lane and Kueng helped to restrain Floyd, who was handcuffed.
 Lane held down Floyd’s legs and Kueng knelt on Floyd’s back.
 Thao kept bystanders from intervening during the 9 1/2-minute restraint.

-Lane, who is white, was convicted along with Kueng and Thao of federal charges in February, after a monthlong trial that focused on the officers’ training and the culture of the police department.
-All three were convicted of depriving Floyd of his right to medical care and Thao and Kueng were also convicted of failing to intervene to stop Chauvin during the killing, which was caught on video and sparked protests around the world.
+Lane was convicted along with Kueng and Thao of federal charges in February, after a monthlong trial that focused on the officers’ training and the culture of the police department.
+All three were convicted of depriving Floyd of his right to medical care and Thao and Kueng were also convicted of failing to intervene to stop Chauvin during the killing, which was caught on video and sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.

 After their federal conviction, there was a question as to whether the state trial would proceed.
 At an April hearing in state court, prosecutors revealed that they had offered plea deals to all three men, but they were rejected.
-At the time, Lane’s attorney, Earl Gray, said it was hard for the defense to negotiate when the three still didn’t know what their federal sentences would be.
+At the time Gray said it was hard for the defense to negotiate when the three still didn’t know what their federal sentences would be.

+Thao’s attorney, Robert Paule, was in the courtroom for Lane’s plea hearing.
+When asked if his client would also take a plea deal, he replied “No comment.”

-Kueng, who is Black, and Thao, who is Hmong American, also scheduled to go to trial in June on state charges.
+Kueng, who is Black, and Thao, who is Hmong American, are scheduled to go to trial in June on state charges.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd